minyoungrho/MachineLearning/README.md

 The prediction from the selected models are visualized for each of the models.

-Lastly, we also look into dimensionality reduction methods.
+Lastly, we also look into dimensionality reduction method called Principal Component Analysis (PCA).